2013 Youth Pheasant Hunting on Long Island

-The New York State Department of Environmental Conservation (DEC) has announced the dates for the second Long Island youth hunt for Pheasants.
-This year, junior hunters ages 12-15 will have a special two- day hunting season on October 27 & 28 in Suffolk & Nassau County (Wildlife Management Unit 1C & 1A).
+The New York State Department of Environmental Conservation (DEC) has announced the dates for the third Long Island youth hunt for pheasants.
+This year, junior hunters ages 12-15 will have a special two-day hunting season on October 27 & 28 in Suffolk & Nassau Counties (Wildlife Management Unit 1C & 1A).

 Requirements to take part in the Long Island youth pheasant hunt include: